Eva's Initiatives

 Results and Impact

-While Ci highlights these key results, they may not be a complete representation of Eva’s Initiatives for Homeless Youth’s results and impact.
+While Ci highlights these key results, they may not be a complete representation of Eva’s Initiative for Homeless Youth results and impact.

-Charity Intelligence has found Eva's to have Average impact, based on demonstrated impact per dollar spent.
+Charity Intelligence has given Eva’s Initiative for Homeless Youth an Average impact score based on its demonstrated impact per dollar spent.

 Impact Rating: Average